fbpx

 The Parental Choice Tax Credit affords families the opportunity to select the most suitable educational institution for their children.

-Starting in January 2024, families in Oklahoma can receive tax credits to help pay for private school tuition and fees thanks to the passing of Oklahoma HB 1934.
+Families in Oklahoma can receive tax credits to help pay for private school tuition and fees thanks to the passing of Oklahoma HB 1934.
 Parents can get a refundable tax credit of at least $5,000 and up to $7,500 per child to cover the cost of tuition and fees at an accredited private school.

 • $7500 for family incomes below $75,000